Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Experiments

 \subsubsection{Parameter Analysis}

 We analyze the effect of the debiasing coefficient $\alpha$, which controls the degree to which the NDE is subtracted from the TE during inference.
-As shown in Figure \ref{fig:parameter_analysis}, while ID performance remains relatively stable across different $\alpha$ values, we observe a deterioration in OOD performance as $\alpha$ increases.
-This decline arises because excessive suppression also removes informative signals for generalization.
+As shown in Figure \ref{fig:parameter_analysis}, IND performance remains relatively stable across $\alpha$, whereas OOD performance deteriorates as $\alpha$ increases.
+This trade-off indicates that excessive suppression removes informative signals for generalization, prioritizing bias removal over robustness and resulting in saturated IND performance at the cost of degraded OOD generalization.

-Interestingly, the strongest generalization is achieved at $\alpha=0$, where inference depends solely on the TE.
-This outcome suggests that our framework already debiases the TE effectively during training, obviating the need for explicit NDE subtraction at test time.
-In practice, setting $\alpha=0$ further reduces inference costs and eliminates the burden of tuning an additional hyperparameter, making it a cost-efficient and clinically pragmatic choice.
+Interestingly, the strongest generalization is achieved at $\alpha=0$, where inference relies solely on the TE.
+This suggests that our framework effectively debiases the TE during training, alleviating the need for an explicit trade-off between IND accuracy and OOD robustness at test time.
+In practice, setting $\alpha=0$ reduces inference costs and eliminates the need to tune an additional hyperparameter, making it a cost-efficient and clinically pragmatic choice.